MagnusNilsson/TeamHealthCheck/README.md

 **Questions**
 1. Do you feel like working on this team can help you reach your professional or private goals?
 1 - 5
-2. Do you feel like this team has set up goals that are useful for your organisation?
+2. Do you feel like this team has set up goals that are useful for your organisation / client / end-users?
 1 - 5
 3. Do you feel like your work is impacting the team positively?
 1 - 5
-4. Do you feel like the team's work is impacting the organisation positively?
+4. Do you feel like the team's work is impacting the organisation / client / end-users positively?
 1 - 5

 ## FAQ
 <details><summary><i>What do you count as a team?</i></summary>